 Did you know that the very first time anyone used the yellow star of David as a Jewish symbol was in Prague?
 It was in 1357 when Charles IV gave the community this flag as an honour for supporting the city.

 Franz Kafka’s head

-Franz Kafka is perhaps the best known Prague Jew - for his melancholic life, for his heart-stopping works of the Metamorphosis & the Castle, for his distinctive looks (you can find multiple sculptures of Kafka's head around Prague!).
-You can find his museum on the bank of the Vltava river and you can also find his birth house right next to the Astronomical Clock just around the corner from the Old Town Square.
+Franz Kafka is perhaps the best known Prague Jew.
+For his melancholic life, for his heart-stopping works of the Metamorphosis & the Castle.
+Even for his distinctive looks (you can find multiple sculptures of Kafka’s head around Prague!).
+You can find his museum on the bank of the Vltava river.
+And you can also find his birth house right next to the Astronomical Clock.
+Just around the corner from the Old Town Square.

 Kippahs & Menorahs